The Pituitary Gland

 To put it simply: when it quits, you quit.
-Despite its size, this tiny gland is a powerhouse that manufactures hormones that influence several key functions in your body.
+Despite its size, this tiny gland is a powerhouse that manufactures hormones that influence several vital functions in your body.

-Here is a list of the important hormones produced by the pituitary:
+Here is a list of the critical hormones produced by the pituitary:

 - Oxytocin.
 This is the so-called “love hormone” that restores emotional balance in testosterone-laden men and provides significant help to women in childbirth, labor, and lactation.
 It also initiates labor and uterine contractions.

 - Prolactin.
-Important in the manufacturing of breast milk and nursing
+Notable in the manufacturing of breast milk and nursing.

 - Thyroid stimulating hormone (TSH).
 This hormone acts as a thermometer by controlling the manufacture of thyroid gland hormones (T-3 and T-4).

 - Adrenocorticotropic hormone (ACTH).
-This hormone regulates production of the so-called “stress hormone” cortisol and dehydroepiandrosterone (DHEA) that are produced in the adrenal gland.
+This hormone regulates the production of the so-called “stress hormone” cortisol and dehydroepiandrosterone (DHEA) that are produced by the adrenal gland.